xebialabs-community/xlr-template-examples/README.md

 1. You will need to have Docker and Docker Compose installed.
 2. Clone this project to your machine
-3. The XL-Release image will use the community license.
+3. The Digital.ai-Release image will use the community license.
 Note that by using this license, you are accepting the [End User License Agreement](https://dist.xebialabs.com/public/legal/eula-artifacts-v10.txt).
 If you prefer to use your own license, modify the docker-compose.yml file.
 4. If an XLR plugin is required to import the template, you can place the plugin release file in the xlr-template-examples/docker/plugins directory.
 When XLR starts up in docker, the plugin will be automatically installed into the running XLR instance.
-5. XL Release will run on the [localhost port 15516](http://localhost:15516/).
+5. Digital.ai Release will run on the [localhost port 15516](http://localhost:15516/).
-6. The XL Release username / password is admin / admin.
+6. The Digital.ai Release username / password is admin / admin.
 7. Open a terminal in the the xlr-template-examples/docker directory and run the following command

 ```bash